pkulchenko/fullmoon/README.md

 - sslTicketLifetime (86400s): sets the duration of the ssl ticket
 - brand ("redbean/<v> fullmoon/<v>"): sets the Server header value
 - cache: configures `Cache-Control` and `Expires` headers for all static assets served (in seconds).
-A negative value will disable the headers.
+A negative value disables the headers.
   Zero means no cache.
 - port (8080): sets the port number to listen on
 - certificate: sets the TLS certificate value (mult)
 - privateKey: sets the TLS private key value (mult)

+The key and certificate values can be read using the `getAsset` method that can access both assets packaged within the webserver archive and those stored in the file system.

 ### Logging